 SHSAT PREP

-The Specialized High School Admissions Test (SHSAT), created by Pearson, is administered by the New York City Department of Education to assess prospective students’ ELA and math skills.
+The Specialized High School Admissions Test (SHSAT), created by Pearson, is administered by the New York City Department of Education to assess prospective high school students’ ELA and math skills.
 The test is administered primarily to 8th graders applying to Specialized High Schools (except LaGuardia, for which you need to audition) and is the only basis for admittance.
 The test consists of two sections: ELA and Mathematics.
 The SHSAT is NOT an aptitude test.
 It is a snapshot of a student’s current academic capabilities, which can be improved through rigorous individualized tutoring sessions.

 For many students, this is their first time navigating the competitive standardized test landscape.
 Few are prepared for the rigor, self-discipline, and endurance it takes to achieve an ideal score.